-St. Ambrose of Milan tells newly baptized Christians the meaning of the post-baptismal rites following baptism: the clothing with white garments and the anointing with sacred oil which we call the sacrament of confirmation or, in the Eastern churches, chrismation.
+St. Ambrose of Milan tells newly baptized Christians the meaning of the post-baptismal rites following baptism: the clothing with white garments and the anointing with chrism, the sacred oil, which we call the sacrament of confirmation or, in the Eastern churches, chrismation.

 Understand why this is done: Because the eyes of the wise man are in his head.
 The oil flows down on the beard, that is, on the grace of youth; it flows on Aaron’s beard, in order to make you a chosen race, a race of priests, bought at a great price.
 We are all anointed with spiritual grace to share in God’s kingdom and in priesthood.